Skip to main content

 HAB Data

-Harmful Algal Bloom (HAB) data from EPA and other agencies are provided through a number of venues.
-The HABs Monitoring and Trends page provides links to a variety of data sources providing current and historic trends in near real-time satellite HAB monitoring data from across the U.S.
+HAB data from the EPA and other agencies are provided through a number of venues.
+The HABs Monitoring and Trends page provides links to a variety of data sources providing current and historic trends in near real-time satellite HAB monitoring data from across the United States.

-Historic state and federal agency (EPA and USGS) HAB data are provided to and stored on the Water Quality Exchange and served through the Water Quality Portal.
-This includes data on algal toxins as well as phytoplankton along with supporting data including nutrient data.
-EPA is developing a range of tools to help automate data retrieval and analysis.
+Historic state and federal agency (EPA and USGS) HAB data are provided and stored on the WQX, and can be accessed through the Water Quality Portal.
+This includes algal composition and toxin data, along with supporting data including nutrient data.
+The EPA is developing a range of tools to help automate data retrieval and analysis.

 • Water Quality Data Upload with WQX